martin-martin/fake-jobs/tutorial.md

 **Note:** Keep in mind that every website will look different.
 That's why it's necessary to inspect and understand the structure of the site you're currently working with before moving forward.
 {% endalert %}

-The HTML above definitely has a few confusing parts in it.
-For example, you can scroll to the right to see the large number of attributes that the `<a>` element has.
-Luckily, the **class names** on the elements that you're interested in are relatively straightforward:
+The HTML you'll encounter will sometimes be confusing.
+Luckily, the HTML you're working with in this tutorial has descriptive **class names** on the elements that you're interested in:

-- **`class="title"`**: the title of the job posting
+- **`class="title is-5"`**: the title of the job posting
-- **`class="company"`**: the company that offers the position
+- **`class="subtitle is-6 company"`**: the company that offers the position
 - **`class="location"`**: the location where you'd be working

 In case you ever get lost in a large pile of HTML, remember that you can always go back to your browser and use developer tools to further explore the HTML structure interactively.